 - Ice.
-Immediately place an ice pack on the injury.
-Keep the area iced for 15 to 20 minutes, and repeat several times a day for the first few days.
-Cold reduces pain, swelling and, possibly, bleeding.
-If the area turns white, stop treatment immediately.
+Even if you're seeking medical help, ice the area immediately.
+Use an ice pack or slush bath of ice and water for 15 to 20 minutes each time and repeat every two to three hours while you're awake for the first few days following the injury.
+Cold reduces pain, swelling and inflammation in injured muscles, joints and connective tissues.
+It also may slow bleeding if a tear has occurred.
+If the iced area turns white, stop treatment immediately.
+This could indicate frostbite.
 If you have vascular disease, diabetes or decreased sensation, talk with your doctor before applying ice.

 - Compression.
 To help stop swelling, compress the area with an elastic bandage until the swelling stops.
-Don't wrap the bandage too tightly or it may reduce circulation.
+Don't wrap it too tightly or you may hinder circulation.
 Begin wrapping at the end farthest from your heart.
 Loosen the wrap if the pain increases, the area becomes numb or swelling is occurring below the wrapped area.

 - Elevation.
-To reduce swelling, elevate the injured area above the level of your heart, especially at night.
-Gravity helps reduce swelling by draining excess fluid.
+To reduce swelling, elevate the injured area above the level of your heart, especially at night, which allows gravity to help reduce swelling.

-Over-the-counter pain medications such as ibuprofen (Advil, Motrin, others) and acetaminophen (Tylenol, others) also can be helpful.
+Over-the-counter pain medications such as ibuprofen (Advil, Motrin IB, others) and acetaminophen (Tylenol, others) also can be helpful.

 After the first two days, gently begin to use the injured area.
 You should see a gradual, progressive improvement in the joint's ability to support your weight or your ability to move without pain.
 Mild and moderate sprains usually heal in three to six weeks.
 A physical therapist can help you to maximize stability and strength of the injured joint or limb.